TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 > [Caution]
 If you change it to Disabled again after using direct control
 > * Already granted permissions are not revoked.
-If you use the command to add DB schema or users at this time, the data in the web console may not match.
+If you use the command to add DB schema or users at this time, the data in the console may not match.
 > * All users that exist in the database, regardless of the permissions granted to them, are represented by CUSTOM permissions.

 ## Upgrade DB instance operating system